olets/spaceship-prompt/docs/Options.md

 )
 ```

 The other Git subsection shipped with Spaceship is `status_actionable`, a Git status where icons show changes that are not in the index yet.
-Described in [PR #359](https://git.io/vACxq)
+See below for details.

 #### Git branch (`git_branch`)